zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Mining.rst

 The word mining originates in the context of the gold analogy for crypto currencies.
 Gold or precious metals are scarce, so are digital tokens, and the only way to increase the total volume is through mining it.
-This is appropriate to the extent that in Ethereum too, the only mode of issuance post launch is via the mining.
+This is appropriate to the extent that in Expanse too, the only mode of issuance post launch is via the mining.
 Unlike these examples however, mining is also the way to secure the network by creating, verifying, publishing and propagating blocks in the blockchain.